 How to Test Fabric for Shrinkage

-This method is often used this in commercial production as it is impractical to wash hundreds of meters of fabric at once.
+This method is often used in commercial production as it is impractical to wash hundreds of meters of fabric at once.

-After you have washed it then flatten and remeasure the square.
+After you have washed it then flatten and remeasure the square and check for bleeding.

 If after washing it measures